AI CRO

 Best for: Enterprise organisations with dedicated CRO teams.
 Multi-page, multi-brand, multi-region testing programmes.

-What it gets right: Stats Engine (sequential testing methodology) is the cleanest production solution to the peeking problem.
+What it gets right: Stats Engine (sequential testing methodology) is a clean production solution to the peeking problem.
 Integration depth is unmatched.
-Personalization engine is genuinely best-in-class for 1-to-1 audience segmentation.
+Personalization engine is strong for 1-to-1 audience segmentation.
+Audit logging and SOC 2 / HIPAA posture make it a realistic choice for regulated industries.

 Best for: Engineering-led teams.
 SaaS products with server-side testing requirements.